Trigger is a property of an

 and logical operators to build a trigger expression.

-be a string, an expression, or a function handle that when evaluated
+be a character vector, an expression, or a function handle that when

 Trigger can access species, parameters, and compartments.

 A trigger can contain the keyword

 relational operators to trigger an event that occurs at a specific

 the units for the

 TimeUnits property for the

 compartments, species, or parameters, then any units associated with